 - 1. The child or family do not require the support from any agency to improve attendance - 2.
-The child has 10 or more sessions of unauthorised absence and parents are complicit in the child's absence
+The child has 10 or more sessions of unauthorised absence and parents are complicit in the child's absence - 3.
+They are in the best interests of the child/ren concerned.

 In education law, parents/carers are committing an offence if they fail to ensure the regular attendance of their child of compulsory school age at the school at which the child is registered, unless the absence has been authorised by the school.
+The Legal Intervention Team work with the family to offer support in order to ensure the child/ren involved attend school more regularly.
+Should it not be possible to improve attendance through supportive measures, the team will continue to apply legal sanctions which may lead to prosecution.